Do you worry about how much sugar you consume?

-For many of us, our western diet is unfortunately high in sugar.
-But is sugar really an evil substance we should all be avoiding?
-The answer is not a simple yes or no (of course), and this is because not all sugars are the same.
+Have you thought about it?
+You’ve probably worked out that the typical western diet is quite high in sugar.
+But is sugar really an evil substance you should be avoiding?
+Unsurprisingly, the answer is not a simple yes or no. Not all sugars are the same.

 What is sugar?

-Sugar is a simple carbohydrate that is naturally found in all plants (including cane sugar which is refined into the sugar that gets added to your foods).
-Carbohydrates are a macronutrient that provides your body with energy (the other macronutrients are fats and protein).
+Sugar is a simple carbohydrate that is naturally found in all plants (including cane sugar which is refined into the sugar added to your foods).
+Carbohydrates are one of the categories of macronutrient that provide your body with energy (the other macronutrients are fats and protein).

 How much sugar should you eat?

-Added sugar may be found in fruit juices, fruit juice concentrates, cakes, biscuits, lollies, spreads, syrups etc. Any sugar that is added during cooking or food preparation or added to processed foods during manufacturing is considered added sugar.
+Added or free sugar may be found in fruit juices, fruit juice concentrates, soft drinks, mixers, energy drinks, honey, cakes, biscuits, lollies, spreads, jams, syrups etc. Any sugar that is added during cooking or food preparation or added to processed foods during manufacturing is considered added sugar.

 - Three cups of tea or coffee per day each with two teaspoons of sugar (i.e. 6 teaspoons sugar per day)

-- Two slices of raisin toast (approx 13g sugar)
+- Two slices of raisin toast (approx 3 teaspoons)

-- One tablespoon of jam (approx 13g sugar)
+- One tablespoon of jam (approx 3 teaspoons)

-- Tonic water and other alcohol mixers may contain approx 10g of sugar per standard drink
+- Tonic water and other alcohol mixers may contain approx 3 teaspoons per standard drink

-*All of these figures will vary depending on the brand but you get the idea of how easy it is to exceed added sugar recommendations.
+*All of these figures will vary depending on the brand, but you get the general idea.

-It is important to note that while the World Health Organisation recommends a reduction in your added sugar intake, there really is no need to include any added sugar to your diet at all (especially in children).
-You can get all the sugar you need from fruit and vegetables and you will feel better for it.
+It is important to note that while the World Health Organisation recommends a reduction in your added sugar intake, there really is no need to include any added sugar to your diet.
+Stick to fruit and vegetables and you will feel better for it.

 Why do you need to limit your intake of added sugar?

-If you are following the Australian Dietary Guidelines and eat 2 serves of fruit and 5+ serves of vegetables per day then I would not necessarily recommend you start tracking all the natural sugar you are eating.
+If you are generally healthy and following the Australian Dietary Guidelines, eating 2 serves of fruit and 5+ serves of vegetables per day then it is probably not necessary for you to start tracking all the natural sugar you are eating.
 Plant food has a multitude of health benefits including fibre, vitamins and minerals and phytonutrients, all vital for good health.
-That is why natural sugar does not have the same reputation as added sugar.
+These all impact how the sugar is digested and it is why natural sugar does not have the same detrimental effect on your body as added sugar.

-If you are following the above dietary guidelines yet still have issues with your weight, hormonal problems, fertility issues, or any other significant ongoing health condition, it is worth examining your diet in detail.
-Eating 5 serves of potato every day for example, whilst it is a vegetable, will be providing you with considerable sugar, and therefore won’t serve your health.
-Likewise, if you’re eating more than a few pieces of fruit per day or consuming fruit-based drinks or smoothies.
+If you are following the above dietary guidelines yet still have issues with your weight, hormonal problems, digestion or any other significant ongoing health condition, it is worth examining your diet in detail.

 Beware of hidden sugar

-You probably know that ice cream, lollies, cakes, biscuits and soft drinks all contain lots of added sugar, but be aware of sugar added to other foods during processing.
+You probably know that ice cream, lollies, cakes, biscuits and soft drinks all contain lots of added sugar, but look out for sugar added to other foods during processing.
 Luckily, our food labels tell you a lot about the ingredients and the sugar added to processed foods so be sure to check the nutrition labels and ingredients lists of anything you buy to check for added sugar.

 A simple way to look for hidden sugars is to read the ingredients list.
 Any ingredient that ends in ‘ose’ such as glucose, sucrose, fructose and maltose are all forms of sugar.
-Also, any ingredient that ends in ‘ol’ like mannitol or sorbitol are also sugars.
+Also, any ingredient that ends in ‘ol’ like mannitol or sorbitol is also sugar.

-Unfortunately added sugar can also have a variety of names such as rice syrup, agave nectar, maple syrup, honey, molasses, corn syrup and the list goes on.
+Added sugar can also have a variety of names such as rice syrup, agave nectar, maple syrup, honey, molasses, corn syrup, and the list goes on.
 So be sure to read the label and where possible choose foods without added sugars or at least not listed in the first 4 or 5 ingredients.

 Some foods and drinks you might be surprised to know have added sugar (of course depending on the brand):